 Introduction to MySQL

-MySQL is one of the popular relational database management systems; before proceeding to the explanation of the introduction to MySql, we will see the basic concepts related to the database.
+MySQL is one of the popular relational database management systems; before introducing MySql, we will see the basic concepts related to the database.

-The database is used to store the data; that is, the database is an application that stores the collection of related data.
-The other source of storing the data can be flat files as well, but the problem is to store, manage and access the data not fast and it is difficult; therefore the good option is to use the database management system.
-There are different types of Database Management Systems, each used different APIs to store and manage the data in them.
+The database is used to store the data; that is, the database is an application that holds the collection of related data.
+The other source of storing the data can be flat files, but the problem is storing, managing, and accessing the data is not fast and challenging; therefore, the excellent option is to use a database management system.
+Different types of Database Management Systems use various APIs to store and manage their data.

 - Relational Database Management Systems